Connect with us

 The Thin Red Line (1998)

 The Thin Red Line by Terrence Malick is a philosophical and lyrical examination of the human condition in the midst of conflict.
 The film follows a group of soldiers as they try to stay human in the midst of unspeakable carnage and anarchy during the WWII Battle of Guadalcanal.
-One of the greatest war films of all time, The Thin Red Line has an all-star ensemble that includes Sean Penn, Jim Caviezel, and Nick Nolte, as well as breathtaking photography and eerie music.
+One of the greatest war movies of all time, The Thin Red Line has an all-star ensemble that includes Sean Penn, Jim Caviezel, and Nick Nolte, as well as breathtaking photography and an eerie music.

 Modern Classics